-Many outposts have designated trees for bear bag set up, however a bear box will also be available for use.
+Many outposts have designated trees to set up bear bags, however a bear box will also be available for use.
 We encourage units to try the bear bagging method, especially if preparing for other programs such as a Philmont Trek, or primitive backpacking.